How to shade or color blank or nonblank cells in Excel?

 4. And then click Home > Fill Color and choose the color you'd like to fill.
 See screenshot:

-And all of the empty cells (or nonblank cells) have been shaded.
+Now, all blank cells (or nonblank cells) have been shaded.

 Shade all blank/nonblank cells with Conditional Formatting